 About us

-The representatives of the Welfare Council are elected every spring, and serve for one year starting from July 1st.
-The representatives meet once a month to discuss, approve, or reject the issues brought forward to the Welfare Council.
-They also have the opportunity to participate in seminars, courses, and workshops organized by the Welfare Council's work committee and its partners.
+Representatives to the Welfare Council are elected each spring and serve for one year starting July 1.
+They meet once a month to discuss and vote on matters that impact student welfare.
+Throughout their term, representatives also participate in seminars, courses, and workshops organized by the Welfare Council’s Executive Committee and our partners.

-Anyone who pays the semester fee can run for election, speak at the Welfare Council meetings, and propose suggestions.
+Everyone who pays the semester fee can run for election, speak at Welfare Council meetings, and submit proposals.
+The Welfare Council is your arena — and you’re welcome to take part.

 How we are organized